-Pre-award OSPQs are considered by a Logistics Panel, convened at BAS, with representation from BAS Operations & Logistics, NERC head office and the PFO.
+Pre-award OSPQs are considered by a Logistics Panel, convened at BAS, with representation from BAS Operations & Logistics, NERC head office and the Antarctic Access Office.
 Panel feedback is supplied to applicants by NERC head office.
 If your Antarctic logistic support request is considered feasible, you will also receive a PDF of the pre-award OSPQ that will have a logistics approval reference code.
 You must include this PDF as an attachment with your funding application to NERC using the Joint-electronic System (Je-S).

 Any funding applications that request Antarctic logistic support without having received prior logistic approval will not be accepted by NERC.

 Approved pre-award OSPQs will be valid for a period of 12 months from the date of submission to the AAO.